GRAIL: Science phase

 The primary science phase of GRAIL lasted for 88 days, from 7 March 2012 to 29 May 2012.
 It was followed by a second science phase that ran from 8 Aug 2012 into early Dec 2012.

 The gravity mapping technique was similar to that used by Gravity Recovery and Climate Experiment (GRACE), and the spacecraft design was based on XSS-11.

 The orbital insertion dates were December 31, 2011 (for GRAIL-A) and January 1, 2012 (for GRAIL-B).
+The initial lunar orbits were highly elliptical near-polar, and were later lowered to near-circular at about 25-86 km altitude with a period of about 114 minutes.

 The spacecraft were operated over the 88-day acquisition phase, divided into three 27.3 day long nadir-pointed mapping cycles.
 Twice each day there was an 8-hour pass in view of the Deep Space Network for transmission of science and "E/PO MoonKam" data.

-The first student-requested MoonKam images were taken by Ebb from 2012 March 15-17 and downlinked to Earth March 20.
+The first student-requested MoonKam images were taken by Ebb from 2012 March 15–17 and downlinked to Earth March 20.
 More than 2,700 schools spanning 52 countries were using the MoonKAM cameras.

 Flow's MoonKam camera captured LRO as it flew by at a distance of about 12 miles (20 km) on May 3.
 It's the first footage of a moon-orbiting robotic spacecraft taken by another one.